Skip to main content

 Brain Lightbulb

-Using The 5 Design Elements to Create a Branded Experience
+Using The 5 Visual Elements to Create a Branded Experience

 The design principles outline and portray the customer’s experience of the brand which sets the tone for the entirety of the brand elements to follow.
-Foundations are basically the elements included in your style guide: colors, imagery, illustrations, typography, etc. Components refers to the elements for creating user interfaces.
+Foundations are basically the elements included in your style guide: colors, imagery, illustrations, typography, etc., which are essential for creating a successful visual identity that is memorable, relevant, and consistent with the brand’s values.
+Components refers to the elements for creating user interfaces.
 Guidelines are the explanations of when certain elements should be utilized, what elements can be used where, and more.
 Finally, resources include tools like plug-ins and a design system website for all designers and developers to utilize.

 How to Start the Process

 There is no right way to get started – every person thinks differently, therefore, everyone designs differently.
-Getting started simply requires finding a particular set of images or elements.
+Getting started simply requires finding a particular set of images or elements that contribute to a good visual identity.
 These visual assets can become a good springboard for the designer to create the visual aspects of a brand’s design system.
 Some Graphic Design professors push you to work in a certain order when completing this process, but this doesn’t work for every designer.
 Just know that there are always multiple paths for the branding process and staying motivated as a designer.

 Finding Inspiration by Starting Simple